 Cambodian court orders release of ailing, aging Khmer Rouge 'first lady'

-By Suy Se ,AFPPHNOM PENH -- Cambodia's war crimes court ordered the release on Thursday of Ieng Thirith, dubbed the “first lady” of the murderous Khmer Rouge regime, saying the 80-year-old was unfit to stand trial.
+PHNOM PENH -- Cambodia's war crimes court ordered the release on Thursday of Ieng Thirith, dubbed the "first lady" of the murderous Khmer Rouge regime, saying the 80-year-old was unfit to stand trial.

 The U.N.-backed tribunal said there was "no prospect that the accused can stand trial in the foreseeable future," handing a bitter blow to survivors of the 1975-1979 regime, blamed for the deaths of up to 2 million people.

 Ieng Thirith, the ex-social affairs minister and the sister-in-law of regime leader Pol Pot, was one of only a handful of people ever brought before a court for atrocities during the Khmer Rouge era.

 The accused "suffers from a progressive, degenerative illness (likely Alzheimer's disease)," the court statement read, adding "that she remains unfit to stand trial."
 She is expected to be released on Friday.

 She was accused of war crimes, genocide and crimes against humanity and the court said her impending release "is not a finding on the guilt or innocence" nor does it withdraw the charges against her.

 Three other aging top former regime leaders — including her husband, former foreign minister Ieng Sary — remain on trial.

 The case, the tribunal's second and most important, is seen as vital to healing wounds in the still-traumatized nation, but campaigners have voiced dismay at the slow progress of proceedings given the advanced age of the defendants.